sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/XenDesktop/New-XDDatabase.md

 ### Citrix.Xendesktoppowershellsdk.Serviceinterfaces.Configuration.Database
 One Database object is returned for each datastore type that is created.
 Each Database object includes the database name, datastore type and SQL Server address.
 ## Notes
-If the user running this cmdlet does not have privilege to create databases on the specified SQL Server, then alternative credentials may be provided using the DatabaseCredentials parameter.<br>    The command can fail for the following reasons:<br>    o A connection could not be established with the specified SQL Server.<br>    o The person running the cmdlet, or the supplied credentials, do not have sufficient privilege to create databases on the specified SQL Server.
+If the user running this cmdlet does not have privilege to create databases on the specified SQL Server, then alternative credentials may be provided using the DatabaseCredentials parameter.
+    The command can fail for the following reasons:
+    o A connection could not be established with the specified SQL Server.
+    o The person running the cmdlet, or the supplied credentials, do not have sufficient privilege to create databases on the specified SQL Server.
 In this situation, use Get-XDDatabaseSchema, instead of New-XDDatabase, to generate SQL database creation scripts that may be given to a database administrator for execution on the SQL Server.
 ## Examples

 ### Example 1

 ```
 C:\PS> New-XDDatabase -AdminAddress MySiteController -SiteName MySite -Datastore Site -DatabaseServer MySqlServer\Instance_1 -DatabaseName MySiteDatabase
 ```

 #### Description
 Creates a Site Configuration Database called 'MySiteDatabase' for the Site named 'MySite' on 'Instance\_1' of the SQL Server 'MySqlServer'.
 ### Example 2

 ```
 C:\PS> New-XDDatabase -AdminAddress MySiteController -SiteName MySite -Datastore Logging -DatabaseServer MySqlServer\Instance_1 -DatabaseName MyLoggingDatabase
 ```

 #### Description
 Creates a Configuration Logging Database called 'MyLoggingDatabase' for the Site named 'MySite' on 'Instance\_1' of the SQL Server 'MySqlServer'.
 ### Example 3

 ```
 C:\PS> New-XDDatabase -AdminAddress MySiteController -SiteName MySite -Datastore Monitor -DatabaseServer MySqlServer\Instance_1 -DatabaseName MyMonitorDatabase
 ```

 #### Description
 Creates a Monitoring Database called 'MyMonitorDatabase' for the Site named 'MySite' on 'Instance\_1' of the SQL Server 'MySqlServer'.
 ### Example 4

 ```
 C:\PS> New-XDDatabase -AdminAddress MySiteController -SiteName MySite -AllDefaultDatabases -DatabaseServer MySqlServer\Instance_1 -DatabaseNamePrefix  MyPrefix-
 ```

 #### Description
 Creates Site Configuration, Configuration Logging and Monitoring Databases called 'MyPrefix-CitrixMySite', 'MyPrefix-CitrixConfigLoggingMySite' and 'MyPrefix-CitrixMonitorMySite' for the Site named 'MySite' on 'Instance\_1' of the SQL Server 'MySqlServer'.